Identify the problem and make a plan

 that accepts “no”, “ifany”, and

-a second approach, let’s go to Examples
+show our NA values.
+As a second approach, let’s go to

-to see if we can
+to see if we can find any quick fixes.
+Here we see

-find any quick fixes.
-Here we see a couple lines further down:
+a couple lines further down:

 R